-KCC - Disabled Children's Service's Term Time Activities (formerly Saturday Club) This funding paid for a regular specialist weekend club for disabled children and young people aged 8-17 living in the Canterbury, Swale and Shepway areas of Kent providing parents and carers with a short break while their children have fun.
+KCC - Disabled Children's Service's Term Time Activities

+This funding paid for a regular specialist weekend club for disabled children and young people aged 8-17 living in the Canterbury, Swale and Shepway areas of Kent providing parents and carers with a short break while their children have fun.

-KCC - Disabled Children's Service's Holiday Activities (formerly Summer Play Scheme) This funding paid for a specialist play scheme for disabled children aged 8-17, in the Canterbury, Swale and Shepway districts run throughout the summer school holiday, providing parents and carers with a short break while their children have fun.
+KCC - Disabled Children's Service's Holiday Activities

+This funding paid for a specialist play scheme for disabled children aged 8-17, in the Canterbury, Swale and Shepway districts run throughout the summer school holiday, providing parents and carers with a short break while their children have fun.

+Buzz Canterbury

-Buzz Canterbury (formerly KCC Disabled Children's Services Buzz (Canterbury)) This scheme provides children, with less complex needs, a holiday playscheme.
+This scheme provides children, with less complex needs, a holiday playscheme.
 The children are aged 8-15.